jcconnects/UFSC-INE5424/doc/implementationPlanP3/implementationPlanP3.md

 ## 5. Open Questions/Considerations (During Implementation)

-*   **Origin preservation in Gateway:** When Gateway relays an INTEREST, the new internal INTEREST will have Gateway's origin.
-Is the original external origin needed by producers?
-(P3 responses are broadcast, so direct reply to original is not primary).
+*   **Origin preservation in Gateway:** Clarified: When Gateway relays an INTEREST, the new internal INTEREST will have Gateway's origin.
+This is the accepted approach as P3 responses are broadcast, so direct reply to the original external requester is not a primary concern for the producer component itself.
-*   **Producer's response to changing GCD:** How dynamically should the producer's response thread adapt if the GCD period changes (e.g., a new interest arrives or an old one hypothetically expires)?
-A signal or restarting the thread might be needed.
+*   **Producer's response to changing GCD:** Clarified: The producer's response thread should adapt immediately if the GCD period changes (e.g., a new interest arrives modifying the GCD).
+This might involve signaling the existing thread with the new period or, if simpler to implement robustly, stopping and restarting the response thread with the updated GCD.
+Consumer-side filtering will handle any transient extra messages.
 *   **Stopping `TypedDataHandler` threads:** Ensure `Component::stop()` correctly signals and joins these handler threads.
 Posting to their semaphore is key to unblock them.
 *   **Memory Management of `Message` objects:** The `Component` dispatcher creates `new Message()` for `_internal_typed_observed.notify()`.
 The `TypedDataHandler` that receives it via its `updated()` method is responsible for `delete msg;`.
 This must be consistent.